ErikBertolino/Anomaly-Detection/README.md

 [PyTorch] GANomaly
 =====

-Implementation of GANomaly with MNIST dataset
+Implementation of GANomaly-GradCon Hybrid with MNIST dataset.
+This is really an amalgation of two different models: GANomaly and GradCon.

 Currently, there is a problem with the amount of RAM needed to run the code.
 Better code or bigger computer is needed.